 Our system of quality assurance and internal assessment is set up in accordance with Act No. 111/1998 Coll., On Higher Education Institutions and on Amendments and Supplements to Some Other Acts (The Higher Education Act), as amended, and the relevant Government Regulation No. 274/2016 Coll., On Standards in Higher Education.
 The entire system, including the method for taking corrective measures and the form of subsequently monitoring their fulfilment is defined by an internal regulation of the Rules for the System of Evaluating Teaching, Publishing, Creative and Related Activities at Palacký University Olomouc and its associated internal regulations.
 Assurance and internal assessment of the quality of all areas of the university’s activities are based on proven practices.
 They respect the current state of the university and simultaneously reflect the strategic goals of its management stated in the Strategic Plan for Palacký University Olomouc, its internationalisation strategy and other strategic documents.

 The comprehensive results of the university’s quality evaluation are published in the Report on the UP Internal Evaluation of Teaching, Publishing, Creative and Related Activities at UP which is publicly available on the university’s website, including its appendix which lists the quality indicators established by the internal regulations.
 Each year, as part of internal evaluation and quality assurance, one of the segments of the university undergoes a comprehensive evaluation of all the activities carried out within it.
-The evaluation is performed in accordance with the rules defined by the UP internal regulation from the Vice-Rector for Strategic Planning and Quality, a group of experts from the UP Rectorate and an external expert selected based on which faculty is to be assessed.
+The evaluation is performed in accordance with the rules defined by the UP internal regulation from the Vice-Rector for Strategy and Regional Affairs, a group of experts from the UP Rectorate and an external expert selected based on which faculty is to be assessed.